 Permits, Parking, Problem Solving

 Parking can be challenging, it’s possibly the most irritating part of any campus experience — thousands of individuals descending on the same space, with the same intent, and at the same time.
 Arrive early, follow the rules, be prepared and you can avoid frustration.
 Purchase short-term (hourly/daily) parking or session parking (Fall, Spring, Summer).
-Parking is free during the Winter intersession.
+Parking is free during the fall 2022 semester!

 Contact Parking Services

 Simple Tips to Follow